FLoPS: Semantics, Operations, and Properties of P3109 Floating-Point Representations in Lean: Background

 As shown in Table~\ref{tab:special_values}, each P3109 format supports a \textit{singular} instance of \texttt{NaN}.
 Moreover, \texttt{Signed} P3109 formats do not support signed zeroes.
 The encoding that the IEEE-754 standard reserves for $-0$ is instead used for \texttt{NaN}.
 Lastly, the infinities share the maximum exponent field $2^{W} - 1$ with the maximum exponent finite values.
 Given that the available bitwidth can be as low as 3 bits, these design choices collectively aim to maximize the set of finite values representable using low bitwidth encodings.

 For arithmetic operations, P3109 supports a superset of IEEE-754's standard rounding modes.
-P3109 additionally provides round-to-odd ($\ro$) and stochastic rounding ($\sr$), which can improve the stability of training for machine learning.
+P3109 additionally provides round-to-odd ($\ro$) and stochastic rounding ($\sr$), which can improve the stability of training for machine learning~\cite{Fitzgibbon:stochastic:arith:2025}.
+Unlike deterministic modes, $\sr$ rounds a value $x$ to its floating-point predecessor or successor with probabilities proportional to $x$'s distance from each neighbor, making it unbiased (\ie, $\mathbb{E}[\circ(x)] = x$).
+P3109 specifies three $\sr$ variants that differ in how finite random bits are used: the fastest variant that can introduce systematic bias, a fast variant that is unbiased for infinite-precision inputs, and a corrected variant that remains unbiased even for finite-precision inputs.
 While sharing several rounding modes with IEEE-754 counterparts, P3109 formats can exhibit unique rounding behaviors due to their low precision.
 For example, the conventional definition of $\rne$ for IEEE-754 formats do not apply to P3109 formats where $P = 1$ as their values can never have \textit{even significands}.
 For $P = 1$, parity-based rounding (\eg, $\rne$, $\ro$) under P3109 instead relies on the parity of \textit{exponents}.
 Moreover, P3109 extends IEEE-754's precision-based rounding with three additional \textit{saturation modes}, which explicitly define the rounding decision for numbers in the overflow range.
-The \texttt{SatFinite} mode clamps values in the overflow range to the maximum representable finite magnitudes while \texttt{OvfInf} maintains the standard overflow behavior. \texttt{SatPropagate} preserves infinities, but otherwise enforces the same behavior as \texttt{SatFinite} for finite reals.
+The \texttt{SatFinite} mode clamps values in the overflow range to the maximum representable finite magnitudes while \texttt{SatInf} maintains the standard overflow behavior. \texttt{SatPropagate} preserves infinities, but otherwise enforces the same behavior as \texttt{SatFinite} for finite reals.